-An e-Auction is a repetitive electronic process by which all tenderers submit prices to be revised downwards or otherwise submit new and improved elements of their tenders.
-Regulation 21 of the 2006 Regulations must be applied in relation to the use of any e-Auction.

-e-Auctions may be used under most tender procedures and, where competition is being re-opened, under either a Framework Agreement or DPS.
-They may be used as part of a 2-stage tendering procedure which allows for the submission of qualitative information for evaluation, followed by an e-Auction for the submission of prices.

-They may not be used:-
+- (a) An e-Auction is a repetitive electronic process by which all tenderers submit prices to be revised downwards or otherwise submit new and improved elements of their tenders.
+Regulation 21 of the 2006 Regulations must be applied in relation to the use of any e-Auction. - (b) e-Auctions may be used under most tender procedures and, where competition is being re-opened, under either a Framework Agreement or DPS.
+They may be used as part of a 2-stage tendering procedure which allows for the submission of qualitative information for evaluation, followed by an e-Auction for the submission of prices. - (I) They may not be used:- - (i) in certain circumstances where the negotiated procedure is being used;

-- (a) in certain circumstances where the negotiated procedure is being used: - (b) for the award of a works or services contract concerning intellectual performance (e.g. the design of works); - (c) where the contract specification cannot be precisely established.

-Prior to the publication of any Contract Notice for a contract where it is intended to use an e-Auction, the Head of the Commissioning Service shall obtain the prior written consent of the Head of Procurement and the City Solicitor.

-Where it is agreed to conduct an e-Auction:-

-- (a) the contract documents must be drafted and the e-Auction conducted in accordance with any specific procedural rules issued by the City Solicitor in consultation with Head of Procurement - (b) the Contract Notice must state that an e-Auction may be used for the award of the contract: - (c) the award criteria for the contract must be either price only or on price and/or other factors where the award criteria is the Most Economically Advantageous Tender.
-An e-Auction can only take quality criteria into account where these can be quantified and expressed in figures or percentages. - (d) all tenderers who submit admissible tenders must be invited to participate in the e-Auction. - (e) the invitation to tender must include details on how the e-Auction will be conducted; - (f) throughout the e-Auction, tenderers may submit new prices or values and the CPU must ensure that sufficient information is communicated instantaneously to each tenderer to ascertain its relative ranking in the e-Auction at any time;

-- (g) the identity of participating tenderers may not be disclosed during any phase of the e-Auction; - (h) at the close of the e-Auction, the contract must be awarded on the basis of the results of the e-Auction taken together with any other tender evaluation criteria.
+- (ii) for the award of a works or services contract concerning intellectual performance (e.g. the design of works); - (iii) where the contract specification cannot be precisely established. - (c) Prior to the publication of any Contract Notice for a contract where it is intended to use an e-Auction, the Head of the Commissioning Service shall obtain the prior written consent of the Head of Procurement and the City SolicitorHead of Legal and Democratic Services. - (d) Where it is agreed to conduct an e-Auction:- - (I) the contract documents must be drafted and the e-Auction conducted in accordance with any specific procedural rules issued by the City SolicitorHead of Legal and Democratic Services in consultation with Head of Procurement - (II) the Contract Notice must state that an e-Auction may be used for the award of the contract; - (III) the award criteria for the contract must be either price only or on price and/or other factors where the award criteria is the Most Economically Advantageous Tender.
+An e-Auction can only take quality criteria into account where these can be quantified and expressed in figures or percentages. - (IV) all tenderers who submit admissible tenders must be invited to participate in the e-Auction. - (V) the invitation to tender must include details on how the e-Auction will be conducted; - (VI) throughout the e-Auction, tenderers may submit new prices or values and the CPU must ensure that sufficient information is communicated instantaneously to each tenderer to ascertain its relative ranking in the e-Auction at any time; - (VII) the identity of participating tenderers may not be disclosed during any phase of the e-Auction; - (VIII) at the close of the e-Auction, the contract must be awarded on the basis of the results of the e-Auction taken together with any other tender evaluation criteria.

-(10) Special Rules: Works Concessions; Public Housing Schemes; Design Contracts
+4(12) Special Rules: Services Concessions; Works Concessions; Public Housing Schemes; Design Contracts

-Special rules apply to the procurement of the following types of contract:-
+(a) Special rules apply to the procurement of the following types of contract:-